networknext/next/docs/operator_guide_to_aws_relays.md

 terraform apply
 ```

-Once this completes, it will have mutated your Postgres SQL instance in your Network Next env to add the new google cloud datacenters.
+Once this completes, it will have mutated your Postgres SQL instance in your Network Next env to add the new amazon datacenters.

 ## Commit updated database.bin to the backend runtime